rgeissen/trusted-data-agent/README.md

 This API exposes the core functionalities of the agent, allowing developers to build custom applications, automate complex analytical tasks, and manage the agent's configuration without using the web interface.

 **Important Notes for REST API Usage:**
 *   Most API calls now require an `X-TDA-User-UUID` header for user identification and session management.
-Example scripts handle this automatically.
+The example scripts (`rest_run_query.sh`, `rest_check_status.sh`, `rest_stop_task.sh`) require you to provide this UUID as a command-line argument.
+You can find your User UUID in the application's configuration screen.
 *   Example scripts (e.g., `rest_run_query.sh`) support a `--verbose` flag.
 By default, they output only the final JSON result to `stdout`, redirecting informational messages to `stderr`.

 ### Key Capabilities